Mr. Tuttle US History

 His professional experience includes working as a research assistant at The University of Cardiff in the UK, serving as a Security Consultant for former President Richard Nixon, and twenty-eight years as a Police Officer in Ho-Ho-Kus New Jersey.

-Mr. Tuttle is a member of the Lodi Education Association, Police Honor Legion of New Jersey and is a life member of the New Jersey State Police Benevolent Association.
-He holds a Bachelor of Science degree in Social Science and Criminal Justice from St. Thomas Aquinas College and earned certificates in education with advanced standing (CEAS) in Social Studies and English Language Arts-MS from Ramapo College of New Jersey.
+Mr. Tuttle is a member of the NJ Education Association, Police Honor Legion of New Jersey and is a life member of the New Jersey State Police Benevolent Association.
+He holds a Bachelor of Science degree in Social Science from St. Thomas Aquinas College and earned certificates in education with advanced standing (CEAS) in Social Studies and English Language Arts from Ramapo College of New Jersey.
 His academic philosophy explores the connection between history and human self- identity.
 He is a 1993 VISA Scholar in Psychology.

 send email